Your Filing Fines Are Adding Up

 Do the penalties keep growing the longer I leave it?

 They escalate in fixed bands the longer you wait, but they stop the moment you file.
 The Companies House penalty is set at the point your accounts arrive, and the HMRC tax-based penalties at 6 and 12 months never trigger if the return is in before then.
-Filing now is always the cheapest option.
+Filing now is always the cheapest option, because your next band could be only weeks away.

 Can a late filing penalty be appealed?

 Yes, where there is a genuine reasonable excuse such as serious illness, a bereavement, or a software or postal failure outside your control.
+Reasonable excuse is the correct test for both Companies House and HMRC appeals.
 An appeal is not guaranteed to succeed and being too busy is not enough, but it is far stronger once the filing is in, so file first and appeal second.
-We appeal on your behalf as a matter of routine.
+We challenge the penalty on your behalf as a matter of routine.

 Print this part and work through it